BRYAnb946/R9PvHLY/6U2zn/g2Ycx/yjDH0F/learning-resources_3cNuS_1741920269.data.md

 - **Please make an individual pull request for each suggestion.**
 - The pull request and commit should have a useful title.
 - Please search previous suggestions before making a new one, as yours may be a duplicate.
-- Make sure your link has a useful and relevant title.
 - Please use [title-casing](http://titlecapitalization.com) (AP style).
 - Please use the following format: `[Useful Title](link)`
 - Link additions should be added to the bottom of the relevant category.